slyzowo/CPlusPlus/README.md

 3. ✅ Iterate over an array
 4. ✅ Pass array to function
 5. ✅ Search array for element
-6. ❌ Search an array
+6. ✅ Sort an array
 7. ❌ Fill
 8. ❌ Fill Array with user input
 9. ❌ Multidimensional arrays